 Railjet stations: Vienna

-The Railjet station in Vienna is Wien Hauptbahnhof, the main railway station of the Austrian capital located in the Favoriten district.
+The Railjet station in Vienna is Wien Hauptbahnhof.
+The main railway station of the Austrian capital is located in the Favoriten district.
 If you arrive early and have some spare time, have a look around the BahnhofCity Wien Hauptbahnhof.
 This large shopping center inside the train station was opened in 2014 and features a wide diversity of shops and restaurants.
 It’s also a great place to pick up some snacks for your train ride.

 Railjet stations: Prague